 The Bylaws may only be amended, repealed or rewritten by approval of members in the following manner:

-Notice and exact wording of the changes in the bylaws, along with a ballot, shall be emailed to each member at least ten days prior to duly called members meeting.
+Notice and the changes in the bylaws shall be emailed to each member at least ten days prior to duly called members meeting.

 The changes shall be discussed at the meeting.

-A vote shall be taken in person or via ballot at the meeting.
-At vote of a majority least ¾ of quorum and timely submitted ballots must approve the change.
+A vote shall be taken at the all-member meeting.
+At vote of a majority least ¾ of quorum is required to approve the change.

 A copy of the Bylaws and Pool Rules shall be given to each new member who shall acknowledge their receipt in writing.
 Additional copies may be obtained from the Secretary upon request.
 The Board shall publish an updated list of Pool Rules and regulations prior to each swimming season.
 Any changes, deletions, or additions from the previous year’s rules and regulations shall be highlighted in a manner determined by the Board.
 Such Rules and Regulations may be changed or modified during the swimming season at the Board’s discretion.